Milton Wright (bishop): Children

 Susan and Milton had seven children.
 Four sons and one daughter survived past infancy.
 Their first son, Reuchlin, was born in a log cabin in 1861 near Fairmount, Indiana.
 The second son, Lorin, was born in 1862 in Orange Township, Fayette County, Indiana.
-Wilbur was born 16 April 1867 near Millville, Indiana.
-The fourth and fifth children, twins Otis and Ida, were born 25 February 1870 at Dayton, Ohio, but died shortly thereafter, on 9 March and 14 March respectively, but were followed by the Dayton births of Orville on 19 August 1871, and the only surviving daughter Katherine on 19 August 1874.
+Wilbur was born April 16, 1867, near Millville, Indiana.
+The fourth and fifth children, twins Otis and Ida, were born February 25, 1870, at Dayton, Ohio, but died shortly thereafter, on March 9 and 14 respectively.
+Orville and Katharine were both born in Dayton on August 19, he in 1871 and she in 1874.

 None of the Wright children had middle names.
 Instead, their father tried hard to give them distinctive first names.
+Reuchlin was named for Johann Reuchlin, and Lorin was named by his parents for a community chosen randomly from a map.
 Wilbur was named for Wilbur Fisk and Orville for Orville Dewey, both clergymen that Milton Wright admired.
-They were "Will" and "Orv" to their friends, and "Ullam" and "Bubs" to each other.
+Wilbur and Orville were "Will" and "Orv" to their friends, and "Ullam" and "Bubs" to each other.
 In Dayton, their neighbors knew them simply as the "Bishop's kids."
 Because of Milton's position in the church, the Wrights moved frequently — twelve times before finally returning permanently to Dayton in 1884.